Germany–Russia relations: After the war: the Soviet Union and the two German states

 The defeat of Germany by the Soviets and the Western allies eventually led to the occupation and partition of Germany and the expulsions of most ethnic-Germans from Soviet-conquered areas.

 The creation of West Germany and East Germany complicated relations.
 West Germany initially tried to claim that it was the only German state and the East was illegitimate and under the Hallstein Doctrine refused to have relation with any socialist state except the Soviet Union itself.
 This policy eventually gave way to Ostpolitik, under which West Germany recognized the East.

 Gorbachev gave up on trying to support the deeply unpopular East German government.
 After the Revolutions of 1989 and the fall of the Berlin Wall, the Communist regime in East Germany collapsed and German reunification took place.
 One issue was the presence of large numbers of Soviet troops; West Germany paid for their repatriation for housing them in the USSR.

-Remarkably, despite the two 20th century wars, there are very few hard feelings against Germany in modern Russia, particularly on the part of Russians born after 1945.
+Despite the two 20th-century wars, there are few hard feelings against Germany in modern Russia, particularly on the part of Russians born after 1945.
 Moreover, in many places in Russia German war cemeteries were established in places of fierce World War II battles, whereas Germans were happy to get rid of the hated Stasi and Russian occupation.